-- If a bat is thrown into fair territory and interferes with a defensive player attempting to make a play, interference shall be called, whether intentional or not. - In cases where the batting helmet is accidentally hit, in fair territory, with a batted or thrown ball, the ball remains in play the same as if it has not hit the helmet. - If a batted ball strikes a batting helmet or any other object foreign to the natural ground while on foul territory, it is a foul ball and the ball is dead. - If, in the umpire's judgment, there is intent on the part of a base runner to interfere with a batted or thrown ball by dropping the helmet or throwing it at the ball, then the runner would be out, the ball dead and runners would return to last base legally touched. - (h) after hitting or bunting a foul ball, the batter-runner intentionally deflects the course of the ball in any manner while running to first base.
-The ball is dead and no runners may advance;
+A.R.-If a bat is thrown into fair or foul territory and interferes with a defensive player attempting to make a play, interference shall be called, whether intentional or not.

+- In cases where the batting helmet is accidentally hit, in fair territory, with a batted or thrown ball, the ball remains in play the same as if it has not hit the helmet. - If a batted ball strikes a batting helmet or any other object foreign to the natural ground while on foul territory, it is a foul ball and the ball is dead. - ➤ If, in the umpire's judgment, there is intent on the part of a base runner to interfere with a batted or thrown ball by dropping the helmet or throwing it at the ball, then the runner would be out, the ball dead and runners would return to last base legally touched. - (h) After hitting or bunting a foul ball, the batter-runner intentionally deflects the course of the ball in any manner while running to first base.
+The ball is dead, and no runners may advance;

 - Notice that intent only applies to a batted ball in foul territory.
-If the batter unintentionally deflects a foul ball, he/she is not out, but the ball is dead (foul ball). - (i) after hitting a fair ball, the batter-runner or first base is tagged before said batter-runner touches first base; or Little League (Major)/Intermediate (50-70) Division/Junior/Senior/Big League Baseball and Little League (Major)/Junior/Senior/Big League Softball, after a third strike as defined in Rule 6.09(b), the batter-runner or first base is tagged before said batter-runner touches first base; - (j) in running the last half of the distance from home base to first base, while the ball is being fielded to first base, the batter-runner runs outside (to the right of) the three-foot line, or inside (to the left of) the foul line, and in the umpire's judgment in so doing interferes with the fielder taking the throw at first base; except that the batter-runner may run outside (to the right of) the threefoot line, or inside (to the left of) the foul line to avoid a fielder attempting to field a batted ball;
+If the batter unintentionally deflects a foul ball, he/she is not out, but the ball is dead (foul ball). - (i) after hitting a fair ball, the batter-runner or first base is tagged before said batter-runner touches first base; or Little League (Majors) [BASEBALL and SOFTBALL]/Intermediate (50-70) Division [BASEBALL] Junior/Senior League [BASEBALL and SOFTBALL], after a third strike as defined in Rule 6.09(b), the batter-runner or first base is tagged before said batter-runner touches first base;

+(j) in running the last half of the distance from home base to first base, while the ball is being fielded to first base, the batter- runner runs outside (to the right of) the runner's lane, or inside(to the left of) the foul line, and int he umpire's judgment in so doing interferes with the fielder taking the throw at first base; except that the batter-runner may run outside (to the right of) the runner's lane, or inside (to the left of) the foul line to avoid a fielder attempting to field a batted ball;